alexmullins/dsa/README.md

 Wed Apr 13 07:42:12 CDT 2016
 ```

 Hey it connects!
 But all an attacker would need to do is start a few more attacking client connections and the server's CPU will spike and RAM usage will also spike.
 With 4 attacking clients I was able to get ~400% CPU and 1GB of RAM usage before stopping due to my laptop getting a little toasty.
+With just 2 normal clients connected the the server my CPU was around 0.2% and RAM usage was 5-6MB.
+Quite a difference.

 ## Conclusion

-In conclusion, this vulnerability can be exploited to cause denial of service, but the impact of it isn't terribly bad.
+In conclusion, this vulnerability can be exploited to cause denial of service, but the impact of it isn't too terribly bad.
 Using the scenario above, the CVE score calculator <https://nvd.nist.gov/CVSS/v2-calculator> gave a score of 3.5/10 - 6.3/10 based on if the server used the `-p` flag.
 There isn't any confidentiality or integrity impacts, just a partial/complete availability impact.

-Looking at godoc there are currently 164 packages that import `crypto/dsa`, <https://godoc.org/crypto/dsa?importers>.
+Looking at godoc.org there are currently 164 packages that import `crypto/dsa`, <https://godoc.org/crypto/dsa?importers>.
 It is recommended to upgrade to the security release when it becomes available.

 Overall this was a fun learning experience.
 If there are any mistakes or improvements that can be made, please let me know.
 Thanks for reading.